Boncom99/Tab-Customizer/README.md

 <img src='./screenshots/Screenshot 2024-03-28 at 13.08.32 copy.jpg' width='440'/>

 ## Description 👀:
-Whether you’re looking to streamline your workflow, add a touch of personality to your browser or simply looking for more privacy 😉, Tabify is the perfect tool 🔨 for you!
+Whether you’re looking to streamline your workflow, add a touch of personality to your browser or simply looking for more privacy 😉, Tab Customizer is the perfect tool 🔨 for you!
-Transform your browsing with Tabify, the new Chrome extension for personalizing your tabs!
-With Tabify, you can effortlessly modify tab titles and icons to match your style or organizational needs.
+Transform your browsing experience with this new Chrome extension for personalizing your tabs!
+With Tab Customizer, you can effortlessly modify tab titles and icons to match your style or organizational needs.
 Express yourself uniquely by adding emojis and letters as icons!

 ### TL: DR
-Tabify lets you personalize tab titles and changing icons for emojis, and letters.
+It lets you personalize tab titles and changing icons for emojis, and letters.

 <img src='./public/promo.png' width='440'>